mcrsft/sysadmin-notes/README.md

 # SysAdmin Notes

-A collection of technical notes and guides as I learn system administration, networking, and cloud computing.
+A collection of technical notes and guides as I learn system administration, networking, and cloud computing edited by AI to stay organized.
+Will update as regularly as possible

 ## Topics
 - Linux basics and commands